AlexandreDecan/sismic/docs/execution.rst

     assert len(simulator.execute(max_steps=10)) <= 10

-At any time, you can reset the simulator by calling :py:meth:`~pyss.simulator.Simulator.reset`.
+At any time, you can reset the simulator by calling :py:meth:`~sismic.simulator.Simulator.reset`.

-For convenience, a :py:class:`~pyss.model.StateChart` has an :py:meth:`~pyss.model.StateChart.events` method that returns the list of all possible events that can be interpreted by this statechart (other events will be consumed and ignored).
+For convenience, a :py:class:`~sismic.model.StateChart` has an :py:meth:`~sismic.model.StateChart.events` method that returns the list of all possible events that can be interpreted by this statechart (other events will be consumed and ignored).